gseg-ethz/F2S3_pc_deformation_monitoring/docs/installation_ubuntu2004.md

 sudo apt-get install cuda
 ```

-Additionally, environment variables need to be updated:
+Additionally, environment variables need to be updated (the paths need to be adapted based on the CUDA version!):
 ```shell
 export PATH=/usr/local/cuda-11.6/bin${PATH:+:${PATH}}
 export LD_LIBRARY_PATH=/usr/local/cuda-11.6/lib64${LD_LIBRARY_PATH:+:${LD_LIBRARY_PATH}}
 ```

 These commands need to be run everytime a new terminal session is opened.
-To make the changes persistent for the current user, the above lines can be added to `~/.bashrc` (current terminal needs to be restarted after modification).
-The successful install can be checked with `nvcc --version`.
+To make the changes persistent for the current
+user, the above lines can be added to `~/.bashrc` (current terminal needs to be restarted after modification).
+The
+successful install can be checked with `nvcc --version`.

 ## GIT Repo